GoogleCloudPlatform/genai-databases-retrieval-app/README.md

 This demo showcases the Cymbal Air customer service assistant.
 Cymbal Air is a fictional passenger airline.
-The assistant is an AI chatbot that helps travellers manager flights and look up information about Cymbal Air's hub at San Francisco International Airport (SFO).
+The assistant is an AI chatbot that helps travellers manage flights and look up information about Cymbal Air's hub at San Francisco International Airport (SFO).

 It can help answer users questions like: